UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/04_practical.md

 ### Viewing the images

+If you're running this via your own machine, take a look at the produced image file named `sharpened.pgm`.

-To view the sharpened image, you'll need to copy the file from ARCHER2 to your local machine.
+If however you're following this on an HPC infrastructure like ARCHER2, to view the sharpened image you'll need to copy the file to your local machine.
 Fortunately, we can use the `scp` (secure copy) command to do this over SSH.
 From a terminal on your local machine or laptop.
-Use the `pwd` command to output your current directory location, and use it with `scp` to copy the original and sharpened files over, e.g.:
+Use the `pwd` command to output your current directory location, and use it with `scp` to copy the original and sharpened files over, e.g. on ARCHER2:

 ```bash
 scp username@login.archer2.ac.uk:/work/[project code]/[group code]/[username]/foundation-exercises/sharpen/C-SER/fuzzy.pgm .